MintyTrebor/MQTT4DSF/README.md

  - [!*MachineName*!] is a system variable which can be used anywhere in MQTT Topic and Msg Text.

 **DSF Polling based monitored mqtt messages**
-This class of msg relies on DSFMQTT asking for an update from DSF, it operates using an api method which is different to the Event type msgs.
-The polling frequency is defined by GENERAL_SETTINGS/PollFrequencySeconds in DSFMQTT_Config.json.
+This class of msg relies on MQTT4DSF asking for an update from DSF, it operates using an api method which is different to the Event type msgs.
+The polling frequency is defined by GENERAL_SETTINGS/PollFrequencySeconds in MQTT4DSF_Config.json.

 Polling msgs are best used for monitoring values that rapidly/frequently change.
 They can also be used for groups/arrays of values from the Object Model.